lesterchan/wp-email/README.md

 ## Changelog
 ### 2.65
 * FIXED: Integration with WP-Stats
+* FIXED: Added in wp_nonce_field to email-options page

 ### 2.64
 * NEW: Added in `wp_email_template_redirect` filter to allow other plugins disable template redirect when query var contains 'email'